podnov/wire-cucumber/README.md

 Then the request at invocation index {int} should have had url {string}
 Then the request at invocation state {string} should have had url {string}

-Then the interactions with that wire mock are verified
+Then the invocations of that wire mock are verified
 ```

 ### Write a scenario